In the first chapter of Matthew we come across the following text:

 According to tradition Matthew was knowledgeable in Hebrew, however he does not refer to the Hebrew text but instead supports his claim on the Greek text, because the Hebrew does not agree with his pre-conceived intentions.
 In fact, the variation of the young woman mentioned in the Hebrew text and that of the virgin mentioned in the Greek text of Septuagint and Mathew have stimulated sharp exegetic debates beginning since the second century between Justin Martyr and the Hebrews of his time, until the debates provoked by the publishing of the biblical translation named RSV in the year 1952, which brought in the passage of Isaiah 7:14 the use of the word “young woman”.
 This caused a harsh reaction from the Christian fundamentalists in the United States, where they publicly burned copies of this translation, claiming that this work denied the virgin conception of Jesus.2

 Hebrews and Christians alike believed that Biblical prophets had foretold and prophesied events of distant future.
 Christians especially hade made the idea that the Biblical prophets had foreseen everything about the life of Jesus as an important part of their belief.
-An example to this is the prophecy of Emmanuel, written almost 700 years before the birth of Jesus.
-But related to this, the renowned theologian Raymond Brown warns that “this conception of prophecy as prediction of the distant future has disappeared from most serious scholarship today, and it is widely recognized that the NT “fulfillment” of the OT involved much that the OT writers did not foresee at all.
+An example to this is the prophecy of Immanuel, written almost 700 years before the birth of Jesus.
+But related to this, the renowned theologian Raymond Brown warns that “this conception of prophecy as prediction of the distant future has disappeared from most serious scholarship today, and it is widely recognized that the NT “fulfilment” of the OT involved much that the OT writers did not foresee at all.
 The OT prophets were primarily concerned with addressing God’s challenge to their own times.
 If they spoke about the future, it was in broad terms of what would happen if the challenge was accepted or rejected.
 While they sometimes preached a “messianic” deliverance (i.e. deliverance through one anointed as God’s representative, thus a reigning king or even a priest), there is no evidence they foresaw with precision even a single detail in the life of Jesus of Nazareth.”3

 Was It “Virgin” Or “Young Woman”?